Bicester Town F.C.: History

 The club were relegated to Division One after finishing bottom of the Premier Division in 1975–76, but returned to the Premier Division after winning Division One in 1977–78.
 They went on to win the Premier Division in 1979–80.
 The 2004–05 season saw the club relegated to Division One East.
 However, they finished as runners-up the following season, earning promotion back to the Premier Division.
 They were relegated again at the end of the 2009–10, and despite finishing second in Division One West the following season, folded after a dispute with their landlords.

 The club was reformed in 2015, and rejoined the Hellenic League Division One East for the 2015–16 season.
 They were Division One East runners-up in 2017–18, after which the club were transferred to Division One West.
-The club resigned from the league shortly after the start of the 2018–19 season.
+The club resigned from the league shortly after the start of the 2018–19 season.but reformed in 2020 when Bicester United changed their name to Bicester Town Colts and playing in the Oxfordshire Senior League.